Commercial Buildings

 OCCUPANT SAFETY & COMFORT

-For building owners and facility managers, reliability and predictability matter.
+For building owners and facility managers, operational reliability and predictability are essential.
+Environmental systems must function consistently without introducing unnecessary complexity or risk.

-Responsible UVC application can support broader building-management goals by contributing to cleaner indoor conditions without adding operational complexity or unnecessary risk.
+When evaluated and implemented responsibly, UVC technologies can support broader building-management strategies by contributing to cleaner indoor conditions while remaining aligned with existing infrastructure and operational practices.

-Decisions are guided by building design, system capabilities, and real-world use patterns.
+Decisions around UVC use are guided by building design, system capabilities, occupancy patterns, and the practical realities of day-to-day facility management.